 Cisco as an example of cloud & IoT adoption

-Cisco has realized that it needs to enter the cloud, specifically with regards to the IoT, if its business is to continue growing.
+Cisco has realized that it needs to enter the cloud, specifically regarding the IoT, if its business is to continue growing.
 Revenue for the IT hardware aspect of its business (its bread and butter) is turning downward, with a 5% drop expected for 2014 (per Bloomberg).
 Cisco expects its sales to be dampened until 2017 or possibly even 2019, although placing the cloud and Web 3.0 as a point of focus could help the company avoid a major dip.

 Cisco is a great example of how companies are adapting to fit the times.
 As the Internet of Things grows, the possibility for marketers to take advantage of the new terrain is obvious and compelling.
-Certainly the individuals and organizations who figure that space out will likely experience incredible success.
+Certainly, the individuals and organizations who figure that space out will likely experience incredible success.